andrew-hamlin-sp/jira_reporting_scripts/README.md

 ## Cycle Time

-Calculate the days from being moved to In Progress by devs to being Closed by testers.
+Calculate the days from being moved to In Progress by devs to being closed by testers.

 Limitations:

   * This does not subtract time for an issue moved from In Progress back to Open.

   * This does not record separate values for bugs being dev complete 'Resolved' and being test complete 'Closed'.

-*Future enhancements*

-  * Add summary command to show backlog summaries (Open stories plus details)

 ## Dependencies